 Age or Wear and Tear

 All roofing materials have a limited lifespan and slowly degrade over time due to general wear and tear.
-It is your duty, as a homeowner, to fix or rebuild your roof until the natural consequences of ageing result in problematic leakage.
+It is your duty, as a homeowner, to fix or rebuild your roof until the natural consequences of aging result in problematic leakage.

 After a period of time, typically 20 to 25 years for shingle roofs, the insurers will cease to cover any roof repairs at all because your roof has outlived its expected existence.
 You would need to repair the roof with new and suitable materials to restore coverage.